cfreder2/tweet_wrangler/README.md

 *twitter_stream.py* - polls the twitter stream for a given "track".  by default it's find tweets that mention dogs or cats.
 There is a flag you can flip to write to file in addition to printing to the screen.
 It currently exports the data as a csv deliminated file, without headers.
 The format of the file is:
 - "timestamp, username, tweet_text, profile_location, statuses_count, friends_count, followers_count, profile_created_at, source, longitude, latitude, place_name, place_type, country"

 *add_sentiment.py* - calls a sentiment anlysis api and appends the sentiment score to a new csv file.
-This requires an
+This uses https://www.mashape.com/loudelement/free-natural-language-processing-service#!documentation

 API KEY Setup
 -----------------------